panyijing1997/IoTMilestone3_Pi/README.md

 While we still preseve the function of mannually choose to measure the data (including showing on the webpage and storing in historical records)

-The link to the cloud components: http://milestone3v3.westeurope.azurecontainer.io.
+The link to the cloud components: http://milestone3v3.westeurope.azurecontainer.io [expired]

 Codes for cloud components are in branch `cloud`.
 ## Set up